-- Careful planning, taking into account the specific needs of the patient with diabetes, is required at all stages of the patient pathway from GP referral to post-operative discharge. - 2.
+- 1. Careful planning, taking into account the specific needs of the patient with diabetes, is required at all stages of the patient pathway from GP referral to post-operative discharge. - 2.
 The patient should be involved in planning for all stages. - 3.
-Hospital patient administration systems should be able to identify all patients with diabetes so they can be prioritised on the operating list. - 4.
-High-risk patients (poor glycaemic control/complications of diabetes) should be identified in surgical outpatients or at pre-operative assessment and plans should be put in place to manage their risk. - 5.
-Early pre-operative assessment should be arranged to determine a peri-operative diabetes management strategy and to identify and optimise other co-morbidities. - 6.
+Hospital patient administration systems should be able to identify all patients with diabetes so they can be prioritised on the operating list to allow for minimum starvation time. - 4.
+High-risk patients (poor glycaemic control/complications of diabetes) should be identified in surgical outpatients or at preoperative assessment, and plans should be put in place to manage their risk. - 5.
+Early pre-operative assessment should be arranged to determine a peri-operative diabetes management strategy and to identify and optimize other co-morbidities. - 6.
 Routine overnight admission for pre-operative management of diabetes should not be necessary. - 7.
-Starvation time should be minimised by prioritisng patients on the operating list. - 8.
-Surgical and anaesthetic principles of the Enhanced Recovery Partnership Programme should be implemented to promote earlier mobilisation with resumption of normal diet and return to usual diabetes management. - 9.
-Multi-modal analgesia should be combined with appropriate anti-emetics to enable an early return to normal diet and usual diabetes regimen. - 10.
-The patient should resume diabetes selfmanagement as soon as possible where appropriate. - 11.
-A policy which includes plans for diabetes management should be in place for safe discharge. - 12.
-Outcomes should be audited regularly.
+Surgical and anaesthetic principles of the Enhanced Recovery Partnership Programme should be implemented to promote earlier mobilisation with resumption of normal diet and return to usual diabetes management. - 8.
+The patient should resume diabetes self management as soon as possible where appropriate. - 9.
+A policy which includes plans for diabetes management should be in place for safe discharge. - 10.
+Processes and outcomes should be audited regularly.